activist-org/activist/CONTRIBUTING.md

    git checkout -b <topic-branch-name>
    ```

-3. Install [pre-commit](https://pre-commit.com/) to ensure that each of your commits is properly checked against our linter and formatters:
+3. Install [prek](https://prek.j178.dev/) to ensure that each of your commits is properly checked against our linter and formatters:

     ```bash
     # In the project root:
-    pre-commit install
+    prek install

     # Then test the pre-commit hooks to see how it works:
-    pre-commit run --all-files
+    prek run --all-files
     ```

 > [!NOTE]
-> pre-commit is Python package that can be installed via pip or any other Python package manager.
+> prek is Python package that can be installed via pip or any other Python package manager.
 You can also find it in our [requirements-dev.txt](backend/requirements-dev.txt) file.
 >
 > ```bash
-> pip install pre-commit
+> pip install prek
 > ```

 > [!NOTE]
-> If you are having issues with pre-commit and want to send along your changes regardless, you can ignore the pre-commit hooks via the following:
+> If you are having issues with prek and want to send along your changes regardless, you can ignore the pre-commit hooks via the following:
 >
 > ```bash
 > git commit --no-verify -m "COMMIT_MESSAGE"